Chaos-Assisted Long-Range Tunneling for Quantum Simulation: Abstract

 \section{Abstract}

-We present an extension of the chaos-tunneling mechanism to spatially periodic lattice systems.
+We present an extension of the chaos-assisted tunneling mechanism to spatially periodic lattice systems.
 We demonstrate that driving such lattice systems in an intermediate regime of modulation maps them onto tight-binding Hamiltonians with chaos-induced long-range hoppings $t_n\propto 1/n$ between sites at a distance $n$.
 We provide numerical demonstration of the robustness of the results and derive an analytical prediction for the hopping term law.
-Such systems can thus be used to enlarge the scope of quantum simulations in order to experimentally realize long-range models of condensed matter.
+Such systems can thus be used to enlarge the scope of quantum simulations to experimentally realize long-range models of condensed matter.

 \twocolumngrid \textit{Introduction.--} In recent years there has been considerable interest in the quantum simulation of more and more complex problems of solid state physics \cite{Bloch2012,Blatt2012,AspuruGuzik2012}.
 In this context, lattice-based quantum simulation has become a key technique to mimic the periodicity of a crystal structure.
 In such systems, dynamics is governed by two different types of processes: hopping between sites mediated by tunneling effect and interaction between particles.
-While there exists several ways to implement long-range interactions \cite{Britton2012,Landig2016,Hung2016,Busche2017}, long-range hoppings have been up to now very challenging to simulate.
+While there exists several ways to implement long-range interactions \cite{Britton2012,Landig2016,Hung2016,Busche2017}, long-range hoppings have been up to now very challenging to simulate \cite{Bastidas2020,Roses2021}.
 These long-range hoppings however, have aroused great theoretical interest in condensed matter, as they are associated with important problems such as glassy physics \cite{Sherrington1975}, many-body localization \cite{Nandkishore2017} or quantum multifractality \cite{Mirlin1996}.
-In this study we show that such long-range hoppings can be engineered in driven lattices in a moderate regime of modulation.
+In this study we show that such long-range tunneling can be engineered in driven lattices in a moderate regime of modulation.